Our story started from a personal experience.

 The solution became evident.
-Leaders and managers want to input that is always up to date and relevant.
+Leaders and managers want to input that is always up-to-date and relevant.
 They want to hear what is actually in their employee’s minds, not how they react to questions originating from corporate strategy.
 And the employees want to have a fast and engaging channel to provide their input and feedback.
-Makes sense, doesn’t it!
+Makes sense, doesn’t it?

 Teaming up with Progmatic and numerous experts led us to come up with smart and elegant technology.
-Today we have a unique employee survey solution that is built from a scratch.
+Today we have a unique employee survey solution that is built from scratch.
 It has received very positive feedback from the market and it seems to deliver both to the employees and the leaders.
 I’m fond of the Moticheck story so far.
 We have all the potential to become the brightest star in the employee survey universe.

 Martin Rajasalu, CEO & Co-Founder

 After 15 years spent leading people and managing teams, the mentoring program made me understand that I am passionate about supporting younger and less experienced managers.
 The same passion made me join the Moticheck team.

 This novel tool perfectly presents my values as a manager.
 We pick up the best people when hiring them, so as a manager, we must make it happen that they thrive with us.
 We need to make sure that their table is set properly.
 So, we ask how they feel.
 Not once in a year or month, but daily.
 We question not only motivation and engagement but all the different aspects of working life.